ntrossat/minimalist-docker-fastapi/README.md

 ## Minimalist FastAPI Template

-This repository provides a simple and minimalist template to quickly build async FastAPI applications.
+This repository provides a simple and minimalist template to quickly build async FastAPI microservices.

 ## Features